camunda-community-hub/message-correlator/README.md

 # Motivation
 With BPMN we describe a well-defined structured flow in which a process should be executed.</br>
 It is possible to model a process which only contains Intermediate Message Catch Events to display the current state of a process.</br>
-This only works out-of-the box though, if all required Messages arrive in the modeled order.</br>
+This only works out-of-the box though, if all required Messages arrive eventually (ideally in the modeled order, even though that is not necessary, as Zeebe allows [Message Buffering](https://docs.camunda.io/docs/components/concepts/messages/#message-buffering)).</br>

-The real world, however, sometimes is messy and Messages might arrive out-of-order.
-This project allows handling of such scenarios.</br>
+The real world, however, sometimes is messy and Messages might get lost or arrive out-of-order.
+This project allows handling of scenarios in which Messages get lost and moves the process directly to the latest Message Event, even if Events in between are (still) missing.</br>

 # Usage
 - Process has to be started via `ZeebeService.startProcessViaMessage()`.